Innozide® 20/12.5mg Tablets

 - inflammation of the nose

-- difficulty breathing, respiratory distress
+- difficulty breathing, shortness of breath

 - liver failure or hepatitis, this may cause yellowing of your skin (jaundice), gall bladder problems